Hey, I hope you had a great weekend.

-Perform 1 set of 5 reps in a smooth, controlled movement.
+Perform one set of 5 reps in a smooth, controlled movement.
 The intensity of this exercise is light.

-Place your hands against the wall, with hands about shoulder width apart.
-At an angle, stand on your toes and then do the push-up movement.
-Move towards the wall and then straighten out with the elbows at 45 degrees.
+Place your hands against the wall, with hands about shoulder-width apart.
+At an angle, stand on your toes, and then do the push-up movement.
+Move toward the wall and then straighten out with the elbows at 45 degrees.

 This exercise indirectly targets the hips.
 With your body being at an angle, we are working the core area.
 Through the pushing movement, we are challenging the core area more.
 It is a good overall strengthening exercise, especially when doing the upper body or pushing movement.

-Perform 1 set of 5 reps in a smooth controlled movement with the intensity felt in the upper body, abdominal area, and hip when it comes to stability.
+Perform one set of 5 reps in a smooth, controlled movement with the intensity felt in the upper body, abdominal area and hips when it comes to stability.
 The intensity of this exercise is light to moderate.